michael1visser/tic-tac-toe/README.md

 ## Installation

-To install Tic-Tac-Toe Be sure to save them in the same directory (aka folder).
+To install Tic-Tac-Toe, download all repository files to your computer.
+Be sure to save them in the same directory (aka folder).

 Open index.html in Chrome.